holunda-io/camunda-bpm-taskpool/docs/examples/example-components/index.md

 For demonstration purposes we built several example components and reuse them to demonstrate the [Example application](../example-approval.md) in different [Usage Scenarios](../scenarios/).
 These components are not part of a polyflow distribution and serve demonstration purposes only.
 They still show implementation of components which needs to be implemented by you and are not part of the provided library.
+If you are interested in the source code, please visit the [Polyflow Repository](https://github.com/holunda-io/polyflow-examples).

 ## Process Application Example Components